Constructional Difficulty: Moderate - Large number of parts with some simple setting up required

 CC: Continuous controlled number 100.

 Power (+/-15V) is provided to the board either by our standard Oakley 4-way header or Synthesizers.com header.
 Current consumption is approximately +40mA and -30mA.
+This module will not run from +/-12V supplies.

 The midiDAC also includes a TB303 style slide circuit.
 This can be turned on and off manually, or by playing two notes at once.
 The pitch will glide up or down to the most recently pressed note.
 A pot can control the speed of the slide.